 In addition to base salaries, the Corporation has a discretionary bonus plan pursuant to which our Board, upon recommendation of the Corporate Governance and Compensation Committee, may award annual cash bonuses to all employees, including executive officers.
 The bonus element of the Corporation's executive compensation program is designed to retain top quality talent and reward both corporate and individual performance during the Corporation's most recently completed financial year.
 To determine bonus awards for senior personnel, including the Named Executive Officers, the Corporate Governance and Compensation Committee considers both the executive's personal performance and the performance of the Corporation, including where applicable relative to our peers.
-The amount of the bonus paid is not set in relation to any formula but is the result of a subjective determination of the Corporation's and the individual's performance during the last fiscal year, including the consideration of such matters and criteria as determined by the Corporate Governance and Compensation Committee.
+The amount of the bonus paid is not set in relation to any formula but is the result of a subjective determination of such matters and criteria as determined by the Corporate Governance and Compensation Committee.
 In considering bonus payments for the year ended December 31, 2021, the Corporate Governance and Compensation Committee considered the following matters: